DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 Marvin is a paid application which focuses mainly on managing existing collections of digital publications compiled from various sources.
 It does not have its own store.
 Marvin accepts only EPUB files, but allows users to convert other file formats using third-party software packages such as [Calibre](#calibre).

 ###PC software
 There are also a many desktop applications which make it possible for users to view EPUBs.
 Of the five applications mentioned above, only Aldiko is not available on desktops, while iBooks is a Mac-only application.
-Kobo and Kindle both offer Windows and Mac versions of their software - but no Linux version, though Kobo does offer beta software for Debian Linux systems. [^kobo-debian] The functionality is similar to that of the mobile versions.
+Kobo and Kindle both offer Windows and Mac versions of their software - but no Linux version, though Kobo does offer beta software for Debian Linux systems.[^kobo-debian] The functionality is similar to that of the mobile versions.

 ####Calibre
 Calibre is an ebook management suite with a wide variety of features, including a few which are relevant in this particular context.
-(For a more detailed description of Calibre, see chapter 6.<!--- internal link needed -->) Calibre provides tools for managing large collections of ebooks, converting files to and from various formats (both ebook [^ebook] and other formats) [^calibre-file-formats], viewing all major ebook file formats, and even editing EPUB and AZW documents.
+(For a more detailed description of Calibre, see chapter 6.<!--- internal link needed -->) Calibre provides tools for managing large collections of ebooks, converting files to and from various formats (both ebook[^ebook] and other formats),[^calibre-file-formats] viewing all major ebook file formats, and even editing EPUB and AZW documents.

 ####Adobe Digital Editions
 Adobe Digital Editions (ADE) is an ebook reader and management tool which can read EPUB and PDF documents.
 However, support for EPUB3 is incomplete; although Adobe claims that all the important features are supported, it doesn't elaborate on what these important features are.
 ADE also integrates with many e-reader devices and reader applications which provide syncing possibilities.
-Therefore a library managed with ADE could, at least in theory, be synced with a compatible device or application. [^ade-readers]
+Therefore a library managed with ADE could, at least in theory, be synced with a compatible device or application.[^ade-readers]

 ###Web platforms
 There are several web platforms for reading EPUBs online, but their popularity is difficult to estimate.
-A project called Bookworm, developed by Threepress in 2008, was taken over by O'Reilly Labs in early 2009 and eventually shut down in 2012. [^bookworm-oreilly] The website now describes Bookworm as an 'interesting and useful experiment' and attributes the closure to dramatic changes in the ebook ecosystem over the past few years.
-Booki.sh, another project, is still online and offers a complete library of ebooks which can be viewed and stored online. [^bookish] However it does not appear to be operating commercially, and the ability to purchase books was removed in June 2013. [^bookish-blog]
+A project called Bookworm, developed by Threepress in 2008, was taken over by O'Reilly Labs in early 2009 and eventually shut down in 2012.[^bookworm-oreilly] The website now describes Bookworm as an 'interesting and useful experiment' and attributes the closure to dramatic changes in the ebook ecosystem over the past few years.
+Booki.sh, another project, is still online and offers a complete library of ebooks which can be viewed and stored online.[^bookish] However it does not appear to be operating commercially, and the ability to purchase books was removed in June 2013.[^bookish-blog]

 ###Browser applications
 Besides web applications, there are also several browser extensions which allow users to read EPUBs in their web browser.
 However these extensions can best be understood as a convenient way of quickly viewing or previewing ebooks, rather than full-fledged e-reader applications.

 ####Readium
-Readium is a project by various publishers and technology companies aiming to provide a reference system, a collection of best practices, for rendering EPUB3 publications. [^readium-goals] Readium offers a range of tools for online and offline use, mainly geared towards software developers.
-One of these tools is a browser extension [^readium-extension] for the Google Chrome web browser, allowing users to view an EPUB document inside the browser window.
+Readium is a project by various publishers and technology companies aiming to provide a reference system, a collection of best practices, for rendering EPUB3 publications.[^readium-goals] Readium offers a range of tools for online and offline use, mainly geared towards software developers.
+One of these tools is a browser extension[^readium-extension] for the Google Chrome web browser, allowing users to view an EPUB document inside the browser window.

 ####EPUBReader
 EPUBReader is similar to the browser extension offered by Readium.
 The main difference is the supported browser: EPUBReader is only compatible with Mozilla Firefox.